GoogleCloudPlatform/cluster-toolkit/docs/network_storage.md

   boot (if not already installed).
 - The VM will add `homefs` to fstab and mount the file system.

 This same pattern works across most modules in the toolkit.
-The compatibility matrix below shows for which modules this will work.
+The [compatibility matrix](#compatibility-matrix) below shows modules that can use this method.

 ### Mounting Via Startup